jerrychihchun/pseudo-profundity/README.md

 # Pseudo-profundity Detection

 This is a text classification task predicting the presence of pseudo-profundity.
-The older classifiers presented below are now removed and newer methods will continue to be updated in the new one compact notebook.
+The older classifiers presented below are now removed and newer methods will continue to be updated in the now one compact notebook.
 An introduction to pseudo-profundity and older findgins will follow.
 In the current notebook are five models: **MLP, SingleLSTM, DoubleLSTM, GRU, 1DConv**.
 Their validation accuracies and losses are shown as below as well as individual predictions on two example sentences where 1 indicates the absence and 0 the presence of pseudo-profundity.

 ![Image of examples](https://raw.githubusercontent.com/jerrychihchun/pseudo-profunidity/master/figures/accuracy.png)
 ![Image of examples](https://raw.githubusercontent.com/jerrychihchun/pseudo-profunidity/master/figures/loss.png)